H.R. 4077: GUARD Veterans’ Health Care Act

 VA Community Care Office of Integrated Veteran Care

-VA’s official community care and reimbursement hub is relevant because the bill expands VA recovery and payment collection from third-party health plans.
+VA’s official community care and third-party reimbursement hub, relevant because the bill expands VA recovery and payment collection from health plans.

 CMS Medicare Advantage

-CMS’s Medicare Advantage information page is relevant because the bill applies to MA organizations and MA-PD plans.
+CMS’s Medicare Advantage resources page, relevant because the bill requires MA organizations and MA-PD plans to reimburse the VA.

 CMS Prescription Drug Coverage (Part D)

-CMS’s Part D page is relevant because the bill requires prescription drug plan sponsors to reimburse the VA for covered drugs.
+CMS’s Part D general information page, relevant because the bill requires prescription drug plan sponsors to reimburse the VA for covered drugs.

 H.R.
 4077 Bill Text